PHPOffice/PhpSpreadsheet/docs/index.md

 #### Decimal and thousands separators

-See section \PhpOffice\PhpSpreadsheet\Writer\CSV how to control the appearance of these.
+See section \PhpOffice\PhpSpreadsheet\Writer\Csv how to control the appearance of these.

 ## PDF